 *Maximum Power Transmission

-The FM booster can be used to listen to programs from distant FM stations clearly It basically extents the range by which distant channels can be recieved.
+The FM booster can be used to listen to programs from distant FM stations clearly It basically extends the range by which distant channels can be received.

 The circuit comprises a common-emitter tuned RF preamplifier wired around VHF/UHF transistor 2SC2570.

-The input/output trimmers (VC1/VC2) for set for maximum gain.
-An input coil L1 consisting of four turns of 20SWG enameled copper wire (slightly space wound) over 5mm diameter former, is tapped at the first turn from ground lead side.
-Coil L2 is similar to L1, but has only three turns.
+The input/output trimmers (VC1/VC2) for a set for maximum gain.
+An input coil L1 consisting of four turns of 20SWG enameled copper wire (slightly space wound) over 5mm diameter former, is tapped at the first turn from the ground lead side.
+Coil L2 is similar to L1 but has only three turns.

 Things which you can learn: